If you're using Zoom to live stream business events, then here's how to make the background music sound professional and great!

 The legal music service for commercial use

 End-user music streaming offerings, such as Spotify, Pandora, Deezer or Apple Music, are only licensed for personal use, e.g. at home or in your car.
 Soundsuit is a B2B music service licensed for commercial use in public spaces: stores, restaurants, coffee shops, bars, hotels, gyms, spas, medical practices, offices and of course physical as well as virtual events.
-Soundsuit is licensed in 40+ countries in the world, including USA, Canada, UK, and all Europe.
+Soundsuit is licensed in 40+ countries in the world.

 Step 1: When you join your online event before the customers attend, click on the “share” button at the bottom of the page.